Iona College Celebrates Next Chapter with Opening of the LaPenta School of Business

 Iona's enrollment spiked following the end of World War II, yet it lacked the facilities to keep up.
 Turning to the Army, the College ordered huts that served as classrooms.
 Considering that 80 percent of Iona students in 1946 were veterans, the students felt right at home.
 But the College needed a long-term solution.

 Good news came in 1952.
-After years of implementing recommendations from the Middle States Association, the worldwide leader in accreditation and school improvement, Iona College received its official accreditation.
+After years of implementing recommendations from the Middle States Association, the worldwide leader in accreditation and school improvement, Iona University received its official accreditation.
 It was as though Iona had finally been given the green light to build a college campus.

 When news reached Br.
 Patrick B. Doyle, one of Iona's founding faculty members and a revered classical scholar, he turned to Virgil's epic Latin poem, the Aeneid.
 Flipping to a passage about the construction of Carthage, he read: "O fortunati quorum iam moenia surgunt."
 It is a phrase that rings just as true for Iona today as it did then: "Oh, fortunate ones, whose walls are rising."

 "The opening of the new LaPenta School of Business complements and enhances all the exciting innovations happening on the Iona campus, including the newly founded Hynes Institute for Entrepreneurship & Innovation and the recently renovated Hynes Athletics Center," Carey said.
-"Iona College is well positioned for continued success and is fortunate for such a supportive and engaged alumni network."
+"Iona University is well positioned for continued success and is fortunate for such a supportive and engaged alumni network."

 Photos by Ben Hider